justbytes/when-you-cant-readme/readme.md

 ### Contributing

-If you would like to help please fork the repo and submit a pull request.
+If you would like to make it your own please fork the repo and customize!

 ### Questions